91nunocosta/todolist/README.md

 1. The position can’t be larger than the largest position.

 Only the tasks of the authenticated user are considered.
 Using the above analogy, each user as an isolated an independent array of tasks.

+When the position of a task is updated (or some task is added or removed) the positions of the remaining tasks of the same user are also updated.
+The positions are always kept contiguous from _1_ to _n_ (as if in an array), where _n_ is the number of tasks of the authenticated user.

 # How to run unit tests locally